infomongo/infomongo.github.io/ux-design/empower-retirement.md

 ## Wireframes

 I developed **twelve different navigational schemes**, before we landed on the one we selected.
 Most of them we reviewed internally and discarded.
-We showed maybe five or six version to Empower.
+We showed maybe five or six to Empower.

 <div class="">
 	<img src="/img/portfolio/emp-new-mega-ind.png" alt="the new individuals mega menu" class="full-width border">